lexytxt/poetryfrom061/messages/cookie-cutter.md

 her errors out
 like paper dolls.

-Whatever wasn't
-the crème de le crème
-was automatically the bottom of the barrel.
+If it wasn't the crème de le crème it was automatically the bottom of the barrel.

 But when “perfect”
 doesn’t even exist